anntzer/mplcursors/doc/index.rst

     - :attr:`extras`: an additional list of artists, that will be removed whenever the main :attr:`annotation` is deselected.

+For certain classes of artists, additional information about the picked point is available in the :attr:`target.index` sub-attribute:

+    - For `Line2D <matplotlib.lines.Line2D>`\s, it contains the index of the selected point (see :ref:`selection-indices` for more details, especially regarding step plots).
+    - For `LineCollection <matplotlib.collections.LineCollection>`\s, it
+      contains a pair: the index of the selected line, and the index within the line, as defined above.

 Thus, in order to customize, e.g., the annotation text, one can call::

     lines = ax.plot(range(3), range(3), "o")